Ancient Egyptian conception of the soul: Ba (personality)

 Bꜣ takes the form of a bird with a human head.

 This golden bꜣ amulet from the Ptolemaic Kingdom would have been worn as an apotropaic device.
 Walters Art Museum, Baltimore.

-The bꜣ (Egyptological pronunciation: ba) 𓅽 was everything that makes an individual unique, similar to the notion of 'personality'.
+The bꜣ (/egy/) 𓅽 was everything that makes an individual unique, similar to the notion of 'personality'.
 In this sense, inanimate objects could also have a bꜣ, a unique character, and indeed Old Kingdom pyramids often were called the bꜣ of their owner.
 The bꜣ is an aspect of a person that the Egyptians believed would live after the body died, and it is sometimes depicted as a human-headed bird flying out of the tomb to join with the kꜣ in the afterlife.

 In the Coffin Texts, one form of the bꜣ that comes into existence after death is corporeal—eating, drinking and copulating.
 Egyptologist Louis Vico Žabkar argues that the bꜣ is not merely a part of the person but is the person himself, unlike the soul in Greek, or late Judaic, Christian or Muslim thought.
 The idea of a purely immaterial existence was so foreign to Egyptian thought that when Christianity spread in Egypt, they borrowed the Greek word ψυχή psychē to describe the concept of soul instead of the term bꜣ. Žabkar concludes that so particular was the concept of the bꜣ to ancient Egyptian thought that it ought not to be translated but instead the concept be footnoted or parenthetically explained as one of the modes of existence for a person.

 In another mode of existence the bꜣ of the deceased is depicted in the Book of the Dead returning to the mummy and participating in life outside the tomb in non-corporeal form, echoing the solar theology of Ra uniting with Osiris each night.

 The word bꜣw (baw), plural of the word bꜣ, meant something similar to "impressiveness", "power", and "reputation", particularly of a deity.
 When a deity intervened in human affairs, it was said that the bꜣw of the deity were at work.